squint-cljs/squint/README.md

-## ClavaScript
+## Squint

-ClavaScript is an experimental ClojureScript syntax to JavaScript compiler.
+Squint is an experimental ClojureScript syntax to JavaScript compiler.

-ClavaScript is not intended as a replacement for ClojureScript but as a tool to target JS for anything you would not use ClojureScript for, for whatever reason: performance, bundle size, ease of interop, etc.
+Squint is not intended as a replacement for ClojureScript but as a tool to target JS for anything you would not use ClojureScript for, for whatever reason: performance, bundle size, ease of interop, etc.